Unipotent linear suspensions of free groups: Background on trees and graphs of groups

 It follows that we can take $\calE$ to be the set of vertex groups $\calE = \{\bbX_v| v\in \verts X\}$.
 Let $T$ be the Bass-Serre tree dual to $\bbX$.
-This means that $T$ dominates any tree with cyclic edge groups in which the subgroups of $\calE$ are elliptic in the sense of \cite{guirardel_jsj_2017}.
-It follows that $T$ is a JSJ tree.
-By \cite[Corollary 1.5]{touikan_one-endedness_2015} $F$ is one-ended relative to $\calE$ and since free groups are CSA, by \cite[Theorem 9.5]{guirardel_jsj_2017}, $F$ admits a unique canonical tree of cylinders $T_c$ relative to $\calE$ for the relation of commutation, and since all abelian groups are cyclic, $T$ and $T_c$ are in the same deformation space.
+Since $\bbX$ has infinite cyclic edge groups and since vertex groups are one-ended relative to themselves, \cite[Corollary 1.5]{touikan_one-endedness_2015} implies $F$ is one-ended relative to $\calE$.
+We also have that $T$ dominates any $(\calA,\calE)$-tree so it is in fact an $(\calA,\calE)$-JSJ tree (recall that $\calA$ in this context is the class of cyclic groups and recall the definitions in Section \ref{sec:G-trees}).
+By \cite[Theorem 9.5]{guirardel_jsj_2017}, $F$ admits a unique canonical $(\calA,\calE)$-tree of cylinders $T_c$ relative to $\calE$ for the relation of commutation, and since all abelian groups are cyclic, $T$ and $T_c$ are in the same deformation space.
 Let $\bbX_c$ be the graph of groups dual to the action of $F$ on $T_c$.

 The process of passing from $T$ to $T_c$ may be complicated.
 Although, by \cite[Theorem 9.5]{guirardel_jsj_2017}, both trees have the same non-abelian vertex groups, there can be subtrees of $T$ all of whose vertex groups are cyclic.
 Nonetheless, $\Phi$ preserves the subgroups $\calE$ so by the invariance properties of trees of cylinders it preserves the tree $T_c$.
 It follows that $\Phi$ can be represented by an element in $\delta\aut{\bbX_c}$.
-Furthermore the non-abelian vertex groups of $T_c$ are $\Phi$-non-growing and since the cylinders subgroups of non-abelian vertex groups, these are also $\Phi$-non-growing.
+Furthermore, the non-abelian vertex groups of $T_c$ are $\Phi$-non-growing and since the cylinders subgroups of non-abelian vertex groups, these are also $\Phi$-non-growing.
 It follows that $\Phi=(Id_{X_c},(Id_v),(Id_e),(\gamma_e))$, i.e. $\Phi$ induces an $\edges{\bbX_c}$-substitution.
-Furthermore since edge groups are maximal cyclic, we can arrange this substitution to be one-sided.
+Furthermore, since edge groups are maximal cyclic, we can arrange this substitution to be one-sided.
 We may pick an edge orientation so that all edges point away from black vertices, which are the cylinder vertices.
 We also note that this implies that edge groups map surjectively onto adjacent cylinder groups.